 Finally, it was time to board an Amtrak train.

-Before I enter this section, I want to emphasize listening to the staff’s words to understand the process.
+Before I enter this section, I want to emphasize the importance of listening to the staff’s words to understand the process.

 I often see people not listening to instructions, and then they slow down the boarding process.